Disfranchisement: India

+Norway

+The Norwegian constitution of 1814, paragraph 53, stated that anyone being in service of another power, buying or selling votes, or being convicted to forced labor would be disfranchised.
+Paragraph 53 was repealed by the parliament (Storting) in June 2022.
+Citizens residing outside Norway for more than 10 years may not vote unless they make an application.

+Svalbard

+The 2023 election for the Longyearbyen Community Council was held under new rules imposed by the Norwegian government, wherein voters had to have Norwegian citizenship or have lived in mainland Norway for 3 years.
+These rules disenfranchised an estimated one-third of the voter roll compared to the previous election in 2019, including almost the entire community of non-Norwegians living in the town.
+The previous rules allowed anyone who had resided on Svalbard itself for 3 years to vote.

 United Kingdom

-British citizens are in general not allowed to vote in UK General Elections or referendums if they reside outside the country for more than 15 years.
+British citizens are allowed to vote at home with no time limit.
+Until 2024, they were not allowed to vote in UK General Elections or referendums if they had resided outside the country for more than 15 years.

 In February 2018, the Overseas Electors Bill was presented to Parliament, with a view to abolishing the 15-year limit and the requirement to have registered to vote before leaving the UK.
 The Bill, which ran out of time due to the 2019 general election, would have granted all British expatriates the unlimited right to vote, as long as they have lived in the UK at some point in their lives.
 The issue became a hotly debated topic among British expatriates who have lived in other EU Member States for more than 15 years and were thus barred from voting in the referendum on European Union membership, despite arguably being more affected by the result than British people living in the UK.

-The current Conservative Government, elected in December 2019, pledged to remove the 15-year rule and to allow British expatriates to keep their UK vote for life.
+The Conservative Party pledged to abolish what the called the "arbitrary 15-year limit" in their manifesto for the 2019 general election, in which they were subsequently elected.
+The change was implemented in 2024.